Strawberry Coleslaw Fresh and Flavorful Delight

 Healthier Alternatives

 If you want a lighter version, reduce the yogurt and replace it with low-fat yogurt.
 You can also use a sugar substitute for the honey.
 Adding more veggies, like bell peppers or cucumbers, boosts fiber without many calories.
 To make it vegan, use a plant-based yogurt and skip the honey.
 These changes keep the dish tasty while making it healthier.
-For the full recipe, check out Strawberry Coleslaw Delight.

 Storage Info